- Students & Academics

 - COVID-19 Resources

-"What was created is an exhaustive curriculum, with no electives," Baker said.
+"What was created is an exhaustive curriculum," Baker said.
 "It's essentially a double major in biology and computer science with a minor in chemistry."

-Initially, the mission of the program was to give students a wide background in a variety of areas: informatics (database design, web interfaces, data warehousing, distributed systems, security and library science); computational science (mathematics, statistics, algorithms, computer science, modeling, imaging and High-Performance Computing); and life science (genetics, physiology, embryology, immunology, developmental biology, medicine, epidemiology, pharmacology, psychiatry, veterinary medicine, ecology, forensics, anthropology and agriculture).
-Later additions included gene and genome product sequencing and structure analysis.
+The mission of the program is to give students a wide background in a variety of areas: informatics (database design, web interfaces, data warehousing, distributed systems, security and library science); computational science (mathematics, statistics, algorithms, computer science, modeling, imaging and High-Performance Computing); and life science (genetics, physiology, embryology, immunology, developmental biology, medicine, epidemiology, pharmacology, psychiatry, veterinary medicine, ecology, forensics, anthropology and agriculture).
+The program also covers gene and genome product sequencing and structure analysis.

-"Our goal is to produce students competent in those areas," Baker said.
+"Our goal is to produce students competent across multiple disciplines," Baker said.
 "We want them to know enough computer science to know what is computable, and enough life science to know what needs to be computed."